-c.
-The design, implementation, and maintenance of programs and controls to prevent and detect fraud d.
-Establishing and maintaining effective internal control over financial reporting e.
+- a.
+The fair presentation in the basic financial statements of financial position of the University in conformity with accounting principles generally accepted in the United States of America - b.
+The design, implementation, and maintenance of programs and controls to prevent and detect fraud, including fraud related to federal awards - c.
+Establishing and maintaining effective internal control over financial reporting. - d.
 The review and approval of the financial statements and related notes and acknowledge your role in the preparation of this information.
 Specifically, we acknowledge that your role in the preparation of the financial statements was a matter of convenience rather than one of necessity.
 We have reviewed the financial statement preparation assistance provided by you and acknowledge that the financial statements are prepared in accordance with GAAP.
 Our review was based on the use of the financial statement disclosure checklist for stand-alone business-type activities obtained from the Government Finance Officers Association.
-Additionally, we agree with the recorded adjustments included in Appendix A.
+Additionally, we agree with the recorded adjustment included in Appendix A.